yorkmuseumstrust/digital/docs/support/help-razorblue.md

 # Help Razorblue to support you

-Try to describe your IT issue and work situation so that Razorblue can support you better.
+Please give as much information as possible, so that Razorblue can support you better.
+Try to describe the IT issue and how it is affecting your work.

 ## Useful information to provide: